yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ## Position Encoding and Long Context

+#### Motivation

+Context window in LLM represents the number of input tokens the model can process simultaneously when reponding into the prompt.
+GPT-4 has a context window of approximately $32k$ or roughly 25,000 words.
+Recent advancements have extended this to more than 100k (e.g., Llama3) or even 1 million (Gemini), which is about 8 average length English novels.

+A longer context window allows the model to process and understand more information before generating a response, providing a deeper grasp of the context.
+This capability is especially useful when inputting a large amount of specific data into a language model and asking questions about it.
+For instance, when analyzing an extensive document about a particular company or issue, a larger context window enables the language model to review and retain more of this detailed information, leading to more accurate and customized responses.

 ### Absolute Position Encoding

 In {ref}`chapter_foundation_sec_pretrained_LM_transformer_arch_absolute_PE`, we discuss **absolute position encoding**, which maps an integer $i$ (used to represent the position of the token) to a $d_{model}$ sinusoidal vector.
 Specifically, let $PE(i)_j$ represent the $j$th dimention position encoding, we have